adtzlr/felupe/docs/tutorial/building_blocks.rst

     4 6.017153213511068e-09
     5 5.675484825228616e-16

-Alternatively, one may also use the Newton-Rhapson function of FElupe.
+By alternative, one may also use the Newton-Rhapson function of FElupe.

 ..  code-block:: python